Temporary accommodation buildings and structures code

 It also provides acceptable solutions that can be used to meet the performance criteria.

-Building certifiers can approve alternatives to the acceptable solutions if the alternative is equivalent to the acceptable solution or meets the performance criteria.
+Building certifiers can approve alternatives to the acceptable solutions if the alternative meets the performance criteria.

 However, only local governments can approve a temporary accommodation building to remain on site for more than 2 years.